JarsonPeaches/glorious-sausage/README.md

 Hey what's up contribute if you want.

+What: Userscript for Tampermonkey

-Purpose: Improve UI/UX of tinychat.
+Purpose: Improve UI/UX of tinychat

-Design Principles: Minimal, simple, and intentional use of space.
+Design Principles: Minimal, simple, and intentional use of space

 Find me on TC if you have questions.
-If you can't find me, leave a message with my secretary: Satan in dayday420.
+If you can't find me, feel free to leave a message with my secretary Satan in dayday420.